whatmakeart/whatmakeart.github.io/content/courses/time-based-strategies/2023-fall/01-01-video-introduction/01-05-repeated-action-video-assignment.md

 16. Be adventurous and experimental.
 Take visual and conceptual risks.
 17. Have fun, you are making art.
 18. Export the video as a H.264 .mp4 file and upload before next class.

+## For Class

+Bring your laptop or computer with your Premiere project file and video footage to review in class.